Scaling accessibility compliance at VA.gov through community and culture

 Similarly, we wanted to ensure that VA.gov products would be both compliant and provide a frictionless experience for disabled Veterans.

-If “accessibility as compliance” is a staircase where outcomes are restricted to the normative limitations of the law, Accessibility Beyond Compliance is an exponential curve.
-It isn’t limited to fulfilling legal constraints, and we can use it to explore, understand, and better address the needs of the full, complex, and intersectional diversity of the disabled experience.
+We use accessibility compliance to explore, understand, and better address the needs of the full, complex, and intersectional diversity of the disabled experience.

 Improved cost and time savings

-One benefit of the Accessibility Beyond Compliance approach is that it saves money and time by reducing the amount of downstream issues that need remediation after launch.
+One benefit of the accessibility compliance approach is that it saves money and time by reducing the amount of downstream issues that need remediation after launch.

 Take designing a form as an example.
 If we conduct accessibility work after a form has been designed and built, we might end up with long, complicated pages that require an overwhelming amount of post hoc fixes.